People

 Shawn Beaudette, PhD

-Shawn is an Assistant Professor with research specialties in spine biomechanics, sensory feedback and neuromuscular control.
+Shawn is an Associate Professor with research specialties in spine biomechanics, sensory feedback and neuromuscular control.
 Shawn’s research program integrates aspects of biomechanics, neurophysiology and data science to understand how spine movement is controlled with a focus on the prevention, diagnosis, treatment and rehabilitation of low back disorders.
 Shawn’s research program is aimed at objectively quantifying spine neuromuscular function to inform clinical and industrial decision-making processes.

 Post Doctoral Fellowship: University of Ottawa, School of Human Kinetics (Supervisor: Dr. Ryan B. Graham)